 - 1 teaspoon thyme

-- ½ cup greek yogurt (or cream cheese)
+- ½ cup Greek yogurt

 - ½ cup grated parmesan

-- Salt and pepper to taste
+- Salt and freshly ground black pepper to taste